Situations to move boot partition

-4. Overview the operations, press Start Clone >> button to copy system partition to another drive.
+4. Overview the operations, press Start Clone >> button to copy system partition to another drive (HDD or SSD).

-Once the system cloning is finished, shut down the computer, remove the original system hard drive and put the new hard drive to the slot to change the boot disk (ignore the operation if you move to a new partition on the same disk);
+Remove the original system hard drive and put the new hard drive (HDD or SSD) into the slot to change the boot disk (ignore the operation if you move to a new partition on the same disk);

 For server usage, you could try AOMEI Backupper Server or Technician Plus for more advanced functions, like real-time sync files or folders, merge, split backup images, command line cloning, etc.